pipeargill/Open-Source-Fursuit/README.md

 TV Head Prince Robot IV: TV head character that I plan to cosplay, should make good base design.

+Puppet head on long neck: I want to try this as a way to add more articulation to a head that is puppeted on top of the user's head.

+Log:

+Proof of Concept - Test Print 1 (12/1/24)

 First Prototype Notes

 The first prototype was a simple test design to see how the 3D print would attach to the exhaust port of the respirator mask.

-Log:

-Proof of Concept - Test Print 1 (12/1/24)

 Prototype: Horse skull adapter for 3M 6200 half-mask respirator.